dakhamohammed/alx-higher_level_programming/0x05-python-exceptions/README.md

      - Return the result of the function
      - Return None if something happens during the function and prints in stderr the error precede by Exception:

+10. **102-magic_calculation.py**
+    - Python function that does exactly the same as Python bytecode.